Tiotropium and olodaterol (Inhalation)

 Pharmacologic Class: Tiotropium

-Tiotropium and olodaterol combination is used as a maintenance treatment to treat air flow blockage in chronic obstructive pulmonary disease (COPD).
-This includes chronic bronchitis and emphysema.
+Tiotropium and olodaterol combination is used as long-term maintenance treatment in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis or emphysema.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For tiotropium and olodaterol, the following should be considered: